Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/14threshold_for_yes.md

 | 99.99%       | 52 minutes                        | Video delivery, broadcast workloads                        |
 | 99.999%      | 5 minutes                         | ATM transactions, telecommunications workloads             |

 Remember that nobody expects you to be perfect.
 If you believe that there is a 99% chance of it working, then saying _yes_ will mean you are right 99 times out of 100.
 If it goes wrong, jump on it and fix it until it's right.
-In some cases, seeing you put out the fire is more visible than preventing the fire.
+In some cases, seeing you put out the fire gets you more credibility than preventing the fire.